deepdrugai/DPEB/README.md

 ```
 ---
 ### Dataset Download via Google Colab
-A Python Colab notebook is provided to help users easily explore and download data from the AWS DeepDrug Protein Embeddings Bank (DPEB) S3 bucket (`deepdrug-dpeb`).
+A Python Colab notebook is provided to help users easily  download data from the AWS DeepDrug Protein Embeddings Bank (DPEB) S3 bucket (`deepdrug-dpeb`).
 The Colab notebook and download instructions can be found at this link: [DPEB download](https://colab.research.google.com/drive/1UYJOhiGKzpLZKvqOjYUXcAAjKfQnZnjE?usp=sharing)

 ---